What is a Sophisticated Investor?

 - The Securities and Exchange Commission (SEC) provides requirements and criteria that investors must meet to be classified as sophisticated investors.

 - Due to their high net worth and knowledge, sophisticated investors are able to access certain investment opportunities that are not available to all investors.

 Understanding a Sophisticated Investor

-A sophisticated investor belongs to a class of investors with a high net worth and sophisticated knowledge and investment experience that make them eligible to raise returns and lower risks in a more advanced level of investment opportunities.
+A sophisticated investor belongs to a class of investors with a high net worth and sophisticated knowledge and investment experience that make them capable of increasing returns and lowering risks in more advanced investment opportunities.

 Despite the conventional definition of what a sophisticated investor is, there are different versions of who can be classified as a sophisticated investor.
-Such investors get into investment or business deals that ordinary investors shy from thanks to their net worth and higher incomes that meet certain prescribed levels.
+Such investors get into investment or business deals that ordinary investors shy from thanks to the opportunities and risk appetite that their net worth and higher incomes provide.

 Sophisticated Investor and Statute of Limitations